 If your budget is this tight looking for a second hand bargain is something you should seriously consider (see below for more), but if it has to be new if you shop around for discount bargains during the winter you might find something.

 The Vitesse Sprint is typical of what you'll find for around £200, with an aluminium frame and 21-speed gears.
 You're not going to win any races on this (unless you're little short of superhuman) but it'll get you started, and the triple chainset gives you low gears for hills.
 We've seen this bike as cheap as £165; prices at Amazon vary automatically with demand, so it's worth keeping an eye on it.
-At the time of writing it's £236, which is frankly too much.
+At the time of writing it's £249.99, which is pushing it a bit.

 You'll have to do some assembly to get the Aspire on the road.
 If this is your first road bike and you're unfamiliar with setting up bikes, we suggest getting a mechanically inclined friend to help.